The Space

 In my research I use conversation as a methodology and I write autoethnographically using a relational and co-constructed approach.
 Despite initially being a somewhat reluctant academic, I am proud to call myself an independent research practitioner.

-I continue to participate in British Practical Theology as an active Committee Member and non-executive Trustee of the British and Irish Association for Practical Theology (a UK charity), and am an advisor to the AHRC funded Communities of Inquiry project based in London, UK.
+I am currently a Research Associate at the University of Oxford's Regent's Park College Center for Culture and Religion.
+I was an active Committee Member and non-executive Trustee of the British and Irish Association for Practical Theology (a UK charity) between 2021 and 2024.
+I have been an advisor to the AHRC funded Communities of Inquiry project based in London, UK since 2020.

 Currently I am undertaking research, or involved in research projects, looking at leadership for the future, conversation as a method, and belonging and business ethics."